 Great things can be achieved when a team is strong and every member brings in their own unique skills, knowledge, and personality.
 Whether it’s creating a website, surpassing your target profit goals, or launching a new product, those results don’t just happen overnight.
 You’ll need to invest your time, money, and attention into each of your members - and this is the culmination of team motivation.

-In this article, we’ll show you how to motivate a team in order to make the most out of everyone and reach your highest goals as a unit.
+In this article, we’ll show you how to motivate employees in order to make the most out of everyone and reach your highest goals as a unit.

 01. Create a welcoming workplace

-Within your budget, make sure that you truly take care of your employees’ needs.
+Here's something to consider as you start a business: Make sure that you truly take care of your employees’ needs early on.
 Nothing is worse than a dark workspace with no amenities.
 It’s as simple as a clean office environment and sanitary restroom, natural light, and decent free coffee to satisfy expectations.

 If you want to go above and beyond and watch your team motivation skyrocket, also consider adding other amenities and perks, such as an espresso machine, healthy snacks, and a common space for phone calls and social time.